PseudoRAM/Mocker/README.md

 # Mocker
-**Mocker** is a JavaScript module that allows APIs to be stood up and exposed in minutes to allow UI to be developed without the need of a functioning back end.
+**Mocker** is a node app that allows APIs to be stood up and exposed in minutes to allow UI to be developed without the need of a functioning back end.

 ## Usage